lorisleiva/laravel-deployer/docs/strategy-upload.md

 ],
 ```

+By default, the upload excludes the `vendor` folder at the root of your project and performs a `deploy:vendors` (i.e. a composer install) instead.
+If you wish to decouple your hosts from your composer dependencies, you can disable this behavior by setting the `upload_vendors` option to `true`.
+This option will (during an upload strategy only) skip the `deploy:vendors` task and will not exclude the `vendor` folder from the `rsync` command.
+You can [read more about the pros and cons of both approaches in this thread](https://github.com/lorisleiva/laravel-deployer/issues/18#issuecomment-396293695).

-By default, the upload excludes the following folders:
+Therefore, by default, the upload excludes the following folders:
 * The `.git` folder since its irrelevant to the server's release.
-* The `vendor` folder since its more efficient to do a `deploy:vendors` directly on the server.
+* The `vendor` folder (**unless `upload_vendors` is set to `true`**) since its more efficient to do a `deploy:vendors` directly on the server.
 * The `node_modules` folder since the assets have been already compiled locally.

 ```php